martinrichardson123456/GettingAndCleaningData_Week4_ProgrammingAssignment/Codebook.md

 - Subject ID
 1
-- The unique identifier given to each of the 30 volunteers

 - Activity - The type of physical activity the volunteer is participating in for a given observation 6